SiriusXM Satellite Radio (info for techies)

 rarely is checked for spelling, grammar or accuracy.
 The title "Internet

-Journalism" seems an oxymoron and I fear humanoty will need another 20
+Journalism" seems an oxymoron and I fear humanity will need another 20

 years to get this information source anywhere near where newspapers were